 The cook could cross the road for dried or canned food as well as cutting meat from beef quarters hanging in the ice house.

 The Dairy Barn is on the left in shade under huge trees.
-It was a major part of the infrastructure which supported the significant number of women and men who operated and maintained the Bar U Ranch.
+The Dairy Barn was a major part of the infrastructure which supported the significant number of women and men who operated and maintained the Bar U Ranch.

 There are several examples of old vehicles, horse-drawn wagons and farming equipment on the north side of Pekisko Creek.
 Large fenced areas contain the Squeeze Corrals and the Wintering Pens.

 Directly across the road from the Dairy Barn is an example of a Round-Up Camp with wooden block chairs around a roaring fire heating a huge cast iron pot of boiling water in preparation for the making of Bannock, to be served later.

-Back across the bridge, and a bit further west on the opposite side of the gravel road, the Saddle Horse Barn built in 1882, and the Work Horse Barn built in 1885 represent the oldest and largest log structures on the premises.
+Back across the bridge, and a bit further west on the opposite side of the gravel road, the Saddle Horse Barn built in 1882, and the Work Horse Barn built in 1885, represent the oldest and largest log structures on the premises.

 The fascinating Blacksmith Shop is an organized mayhem of tools, fixtures and iron implements.
 The log structure contains wood from the first cookhouse and bunkhouse which burned down.

 A huge Lazy Susan is integral to, and half the size of, the dining table in the dining room.
 The artifacts displayed here are reminiscent of the times.
 They include clothing, dishes and game tables.
 Ranch hands would overnight in the upstairs dormitory.

 The only thing that has changed, in the view from the top of the hill near the Visitor Centre, is the angle of the light.
 There are significant displays inside the Visitor Centre.

 The Bar U Ranch deserves to be a National Historic Site.
-It is a monument to the pioneers in Alberta and the work they did to establish many of the benefits we enjoy today.
-In my humble opinion, the Bar U Ranch is very impressive and a completely viable day trip from Calgary.
-There are lots of things for children to see and learn.
-I will return here again to learn more than I have given myself time for today.
+It is a monument to the pioneers in Alberta and the work they did to establish many of the benefits all of us enjoy today.
+The Bar U Ranch is very impressive and a completely viable day trip from Calgary, Alberta, Canada.